felddy/foundryvtt-docker/README.md

 To build the container from source:

-Place the `foundryvtt-0.5.5.zip` file in the root of the repository.
+Place the `foundryvtt-0.5.5.zip` file in the archives directory with any additional hot fix archives.

 ```console
 git clone https://github.com/felddy/foundryvtt-docker.git